ashaewilliams/ashaewilliams/README.md

 ## Hi there 👋
-### Data magician by day, pixel wizard by night! ✨
+### I'm Ashae, a self-taught Data Analyst and SQL Lover by day, and pixel wizard by night!
-👩🏾Pronouns: She/Her
+## ✨ About Me in 30 Secs ✨
-✉Email me: ashaeimani@gmail.com
+👩🏾 Administrative background + MPA with 10 years of public organization experience 📊 Transitioned to Data Analytics in December 2022
-⚡ Fun Fact: I've been playing Sims for 15 years
+📚 Life-long learner - I self-taught myself SQL, R, and Tableau ⚡ I've been playing Sims for 15 years

 <!--